 Wess History, Family Crest & Coats of Arms

 The name Wess arrived in England after the Norman Conquest of 1066.
 The Wess family lived in Staffordshire, at Weston-under-Lizard.
+The name literally means "dweller at the west farm," or "one who lived to the west of the village."

 Early Origins of the Wess family